all-c-a-p-s/Panda/README.md

 # Panda
 Panda is a chess engine written in Rust (still a work in progress).
+I work on this project for fun when I have the time.
 It is called Panda because:
 - pandas are black and white like a chess board
 - pandas are pretty cool
 - red pandas are also pretty cool, and they are orange (like Rust)

 ![](logo.jpeg)

+## What Makes Panda Interesting?

+In terms of strength, Panda is pretty unremarkable - currently somewhere around 2450.
+One fairly original idea is that it considers uncertainty in evaluation of a position instead of just returning one evaluation like most engines do.
+The intention is that this makes it value practical chances (i.e. expected score from the game) over just maximising its evaluation.

 ## Lichess Bot

 I used the repo https://github.com/lichess-bot-devs/lichess-bot to create a lichess bot for Panda.
 Unfortunately it probably won't be online that much because I'm hosting it locally.

 [Panda Lichess Bot](https://lichess.org/@/BotNickal)

-## Features:
-- __Move Generation__
-  - Magic Bitboards
-  - Make/Unmake Approach
-- __Search__
-  - Negamax Search
-  - Quiescence Search
-  - Principal Variation Search
-  - Iterative Deepening
-  - Transposition Table
-  - Aspiration Windows
-  - Internal Iterative Deepening
-  - __Pruning__
-    - Alpha/Beta Pruning
-    - Null Move Pruning
-    - Beta Pruning/Reverse Futility Pruning
-    - Alpha Pruning/Futility Pruning
-    - Razoring into Quiescence Search
-    - SEE Pruning
-    - Mate Distance Pruning
-    - Late Move Reductions
-  - __Move Ordering__
-    - Moves are ordered as follows:
-    - Move from transposition table (if available)
-    - PV Move
-    - Winning captures by SEE (ordered by MVV/LVA)
-    - Killer Moves
-    - Moves Sorted by History Heuristic
-    - Losing captures by SEE (ordered by MVV/LVA)
-    - Underpromotions
-- __Evaluation__
-  - Piece-Square Tables with middlegame and endgame weights
-  - Mobility Calculations
-  - Pawn Structure Evaluation + Passed Pawns
-  - Tapered Evaluation
-  - Mobility Score
-  - King Safety
-  + Some other stuff

 ## Todo:
 - faster perft results